Tom2187End/skole/README.md

 ### Environment variables

-- Copy the template env file: `cp .env.template .env.dev` and add values for all the \<placeholder\> variables in the `.env.dev` file.
+- Copy the template env file: `cp .env.template .env` and add values for the \<placeholder\> variables in the `.env` file.
-- For uploading files during development you need a Cloudmersive API key which you can get [here](https://www.cloudmersive.com/).
+- If you want to test PDF file conversion during development, you will need a Cloudmersive API key, which you can get [here](https://www.cloudmersive.com/).
+  Note that this is optional and the application will work fine without it.

 ### Developing locally on your mobile device